How to Measure Your Body for Clothing

-While most people looking for fresh new garments still prefer traditional retail stores, data shows that some 30% are used to buying their clothes online.
+Data shows that even before the worldwide pandemic, around 30% of consumers used to buy their clothing online.
 Hassle-free shopping at the comfort of your own home, saved time, and more competitive pricing are just a couple of reasons why individuals switch to online businesses.

+As of today, such a way of shopping has become our new reality.
 However, shopping online comes with its own drawbacks, and when it comes to clothing, it’s usually the same for everyone – which size is right for me?
-The days when a Medium size in one store was the same Medium size in another are long gone, and if you look at your closet you probably have items all across the clothing size spectrum.
+The days when a Medium size in one store was the same Medium size in another are long gone, and if you look at your closet you probably have items all across the size chart spectrum.

-That’s why it’s more important now than ever to know your body measurements, and we are here to give you some guidance.
+That’s why it’s more important now than ever to not only know how to measure your body but also how to measure clothes.
+Lucky you - we are here to give you some guidance!

-- Use a cloth tape measure for maximum accuracy.
+- Use a measuring tape for maximum accuracy (flexible tape, if possible).

-- Make sure the tape is level and neither too tight nor too loose.
+- Make sure the measuring tape is level and neither too tight nor too loose.

 - Measure on bare skin, not over clothes.